signalling-games-org/evoke/docs/paper/paper.md

 More examples from well-known books and papers will be added to the built-in library, and users are also able to create both reconstructions of models from the literature and their own models and results.

 # Statement of need

+While there are Python packages devoted to game theory, such as Nashpy [@nashpyproject], and evolutionary game theory, such as EGTtools [@Fernandez2020], to our knowledge there has not yet been a Python package dedicated to the study of signalling games in the context of both evolution and reinforcement learning.
+That is the gap evoke is intended to fill.

 In the evolutionary game theory literature, models and results are often developed with proprietary code.
 Evaluating and re-running models can be difficult for readers, because custom-made software is often not developed with other users in mind.